ULL-MII-SYTWS/for-await-solution/README.md

 ## npm module: First Promise to Come is First to be Served
 [![NPM](https://nodei.co/npm/frstcmfrstsvd.png?mini=true)](https://npmjs.org/package/frstcmfrstsvd)

-Receives an array of promises (not an iterator) and returns an async generator that yields objects like  `{ value: promiseResult, index: promiseIndex, status: 'fulfilled' }` in the order they are fulfilled.
+Receives an array of promises (not an iterator) and returns an array of promises that fullfill to objects like  `{ value: promiseResult, index: promiseIndex, status: 'fulfilled' }` in the order they are fulfilled.

-In case of rejection, the generator yields objects with this shape: `{ reason: errorMessage, index: promiseIndex, status: 'rejected' }`
+In case of rejection, the wrapped promise resolves to an  object with this shape: `{ reason: errorMessage, index: promiseIndex, status: 'rejected' }`

 ### Usage